criscola/kubernetes-dbaas/website/docs/contributing/ci.md

 We are using Docusaurus to generate the documentation.

+## Helm Chart linting

+This workflow will run whenever a push or pull request is submitted to the main branch involving at least one file in the `charts/` directory.

+This workflow will simply run `ct lint` (Helm Chart linter) to check for trivial errors.

 ## Protected branches and status checks

 The `stable` branch is a protected branch: